livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

    - Integration testing cycles that validate cross-component compatibility
    - Architecture decision records that all agents must acknowledge before proceeding

 This coordination protocol enables true parallelism while maintaining coherence, representing a significant advancement over both centralized orchestration models (which create bottlenecks) and sequential role pipelines (which limit concurrency).
-By allowing agents to work autonomously yet remain aligned through lightweight coordination mechanisms, Ōtobotto can scale to dozens or even hundreds of agents working concurrently without exponential growth in coordination overhead.
+By allowing agents to work autonomously yet remain aligned through lightweight coordination mechanisms, Otobotto can scale to dozens or even hundreds of agents working concurrently without exponential growth in coordination overhead.

 Concretely, the Orchestration Layer consists of: (a) an **Orchestrator Agent** (often a specialized LLM like an advanced planning model) that interprets project objectives and current status to create or adjust a project plan; (b) a set of coordination mechanisms like event queues, task boards, and messaging channels that agents use to signal completion of tasks or request input; and (c) a global "clock" or cycle system that synchronizes rounds of planning and integration (though agents operate asynchronously for the most part, periodic sync points ensure consistency, much like sprint boundaries in Agile).

 The orchestrator agent begins with extensive planning and architecture design akin to infrastructure projects, establishing documented goals and tracking mechanisms.
-Unlike some multi-agent implementations, which required manual prompting for agent spawning, Ōtobotto's orchestrator fully automates this process.
+Unlike some multi-agent implementations, which required manual prompting for agent spawning, Otobotto's orchestrator fully automates this process.
 It reads the high-level project specification (vision, objectives, user stories) and breaks it down into tracks and subtasks that can be assigned to specialist agents.
 It continually updates a dynamic task graph, reorganizing tracks as needed - splitting large tracks into specialized sub-tracks when complexity increases, merging tracks when opportunities for consolidation arise, or creating new tracks for emerging requirements.
 The orchestrator monitors overall progress and project health through metrics like code quality scores and task completion rates.
 When bottlenecks emerge - such as multiple tasks blocked on a dependency - it can allocate additional agents or spawn new specialist roles.
 This adaptive tracking enables the swarm to maintain optimal parallelism while preventing cognitive overload.

 A critical function of the orchestration layer is to manage **dependencies and knowledge flow**.
 When one agent produces an output (say code for module X), the orchestrator makes sure that other agents (like testing or integration agents) are aware of this new output and act on it (run tests, integrate into build, etc.).
 It routes information: a testing agent's bug report is passed to the coding agent responsible for that component; a documentation agent's query about an API spec can be forwarded to the architect agent who designed it.
 In sum, the orchestrator ensures the swarm acts in a coordinated, goal-directed manner rather than as isolated AI agents.

 ### 4.2 Agent Network

-The **Agent Network** is the ensemble of specialized AI agents that carry out the development tasks within Ōtobotto.
+The **Agent Network** is the ensemble of specialized AI agents that carry out the development tasks within Otobotto.
 Each agent is essentially an AI worker instantiated with a specific role, a prompt/profile tuned for that role, and access to the tools and context it needs.
 We categorize agents into roles analogous to a multidisciplinary development team, for example:

 - **Architect Agents:** Focus on high-level design and system architecture.
 At project inception, an Architect agent might decide the overall structure: how to partition the application into services or modules, what design patterns to use, ensuring the design meets the vision.
 They maintain architecture diagrams and enforce design principles.
 Throughout development, they review that new components conform to the intended architecture and update design documentation accordingly.